 Royal Commission of Inquiry Video Content

 Trailer for a series of videos that Transmit has been directed and produced for Royal Commission of Inquiry into Historical Abuse in State Care and in the Care of Faith-based Institutions.
 The videos were a response to survivor advocates wish to be seen and heard, a chance to share expectations for the Inquiry and for what New Zealand needs to know.
 Thanks Tyrone Marks, Eugene Ryder, Tanya and Gina Sammons, Pearl Putaranui, Toni Jarvis, Paora Crawford Moyle and Kath Coster.
 The video series also included survivor advocates of faith-based institutions, the Inquiry Commissioners as well as former Chair Sir Anand Satyanand.

 WW1 Remembered Widescreen Redux

 Transmit delivered this widescreen redux of WW1 Remembered Light & Sound Show as an education resource, giving new life to the epic projection that Transmit Directed and Creative Produced for Ministry of Culture and Heritage and Wellington City Council in 2016.

 Luck of The Draw

 ‘Luck of the Draw’ was an interactive project curated and directed by Transmit for digital platforms.
 Featuring an emerging creative collective making dance, music, film, fine art and a play as a response to 1916 NZ film ‘Ballot at the Government Statistician Office’.
 Commissioned for WW100 by Ministry of Culture & Heritage in association with Nga Taonga Sound & Vision and Te Papa.

 Luck of The Draw marked a trilogy of interactive projects directed and creative produced by Transmit for WW100 commemorations.
 It followed WW1 Remembered light and sound shows at Pukeahu, Wellington.

 Original Luck of The Draw Artwork by artist Moana Williams.

-Listen to Luck of the Draw song.
-The track was a collaboration with Transmit, featuring MC Oblique and Madison Nonoa, produced by Rhombus Production sonic kings.
+Listen to Luck of the Draw song featuring MC Oblique and Madison Nonoa, produced by Rhombus Production sonic kings, a collaboration with Transmit.